DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/onshore-renewables.md

             <p>Exploration for onshore renewables is easier and faster than for offshore renewables.
 Within designated leasing areas, a developer has two years to find a suitable site for infrastructure and submit a Plan of Development.
 Outside of designated leasing areas, a developer has two years to begin construction.
 Companies can choose whether or not to extend their leases based on their findings.
 During exploration, companies pay <glossary-term>rent</glossary-term> to BLM.</p>
           </process-step>
           <process-step step.id="4" step.name="Develop">
             <p>Once a developer submits a Plan of Development, they have a period of time to construct facilities and begin generating electricity from wind or solar energy.
 Within designated leasing areas, a developer has seven years to complete construction.
 Outside of designated leasing areas, a developer has two years.
-During this phase, the developer pays <glossary-term term.key="Megawatt Capacity (MC) fee">Megawatt Capacity fees</glossary-term> for the energy produced as part of the rent to BLM.</p>
+During this phase, the developer pays <glossary-term termKey="Megawatt Capacity (MC) fee">Megawatt Capacity fees</glossary-term> for the energy produced as part of the rent to BLM.</p>
           </process-step>
           <process-step step.id="5" step.name="Decommission and reclaim">
             <p>At the close of a solar or wind project, developers must remove all facilities and return the land to a sound environmental state.
 Under the proposed rule, when an applicant gains a solar or wind energy lease or grant, they must provide BLM a bond.
 BLM holds the bond through the life of the project to ensure compliance with terms and conditions, including site <glossary-term>reclamation</glossary-term>.</p>